yanix2445/Portfolio/src/content/work/bloom-box.md

 ---
-title: Bloom Box
+title: Jerry's Escape
 publishDate: 2019-12-01 00:00:00
-img: /assets/stock-2.jpg
+img: /assets/unity.png
-img_alt: A bright pink sheet of paper used to wrap flowers curves in front of rich blue background
+img_alt: Jerry's Escape
 description: |
   We paired with a cutting-edge music API and a team of horticulturalists to build AI-generated playlists that maximize houseplant health.